Corn dolly making

 |Current total no. of leisure makers

 The name ‘corn dollies’ does not appear to be widely used until the 20th century.
-In the 19th century they appear to have been called collectively ‘harvest tokens’ or ‘harvest trophies’ and individually by their regional names.
+In the 19th century they appear to have been collectively called ‘harvest tokens’ or ‘harvest trophies’ and individually by their regional names which was a more common practice.